Monthly Bookmarks –

 If you have experienced great ethics training, I’d love to hear from you.
 Who was the teacher?
 What was the heart of the message?
 What were your takeaways?

-For now, I’m continually suggesting Aaron Beam’s book on this topic, Ethics Playbook: Winning Ethically in Business.
+I’m continually suggesting Aaron Beam’s book on this topic, Ethics Playbook: Winning Ethically in Business.

 3. A New Normal with the Higher Price of Time